artemvmin/traktor_s5_mod/README.md

    or
    `Applications/Native Instruments/Traktor Pro 3`.
 3. Right click on Traktor and select `Show Package Contents`.
 4. Manually copy each qml file to the appropriate folder in `Contents/Resources`.

-(Note: MacOS does not make this process easy because I chose to have a small file footprint.
-Merging will preserve newer items, but there is no guarantee that the mod files are newer than your current Traktor files.)
+Note: MacOS does not make this process easy because I chose to only upload files that I modified.
+Replacing will clobber the entire directory with my partial files.
+Merging will preserve newer items, but there is no guarantee that the mod files are newer than your current Traktor files.

+## Credits

+As far as I'm aware, all inputs and ouputs for these configuration scripts are completely undocumented.
+That means that this process requires tedious guess and checking with no guarantee of success.
+There are some features I simply would not have figured out on my own.
+A huge thanks to the following trailblazers:

+- [Aleix Jiménez](https://www.patreon.com/supremeedition) makes an incredibly feature-rich Traktor mod.
+It's seriously light years ahead of mine and you should go support him on Patreon.

 ## Screenshots (outdated)